Mijick/PopupView/README.md

 # Usage
 ### 1. Setup library
-The library can be initialised in two ways:
+The library can be initialised in either of two ways:
 1. **DOES NOT WORK with SwiftUI sheets**<br>Inside your @main structure call the implementPopupView method.
 It takes the optional argument - config, that can be used to configure some modifiers for all popups in the application.
 ```Swift
 @main struct PopupView_Main: App {